ibm-ecosystem-engineering/Watson-NLP/Getting-Started.md

 ![edit](Screenshots/edit.png)

-10. Your notebook will load and you can follow the instructions in your notebook to complete the tutorials on Watson NLP.
+10. Your notebook will load.
+You can follow the instructions in your notebook to complete the tutorials on Watson NLP.

 ![loaded](Screenshots/loaded.png)